rhysbeynon/j3D/j3D_manual.md

 When working with the j3D engine, follow these best practices:

+### Creating Tools

+1. **Create ReUsable and improvable tools**: Think of the future of these tools while creating them.
+Avoid developing unique systems for simple things.
+Instead, build on existing features before adding to the pile so to speak.
+2. **Build tools for dumb people**: When you create tools and methods for repeated use, you should attempt to create them usable by less technically inclined, sleep deprived, engineers.
+Simple and easy to comprehend.
+3. **Reuasable**: If you make a function and only use it once, it shouldnt need its own class.
+Keep methods to their own class and try to build on currently existing classes if the subject matter is similar.
+Only create new classes if its a completely foreign topic that hasn'e been implemented yet.

 ### Scene Management

 1. **Use the scene-based approach**: Add entities to scenes and render entire scenes rather than individual entities.